ToshioCP/Gtk4-tutorial/src/sec33.src.md

 - Remove button: removes a current line.
 - Read button: reads a file.
 - Write button: writes the contents to a file.
-- close button: closes the contents.
+- Close button: closes the contents.
-- quit button: quits the application.
+- Quit button: quits the application.
-- Button on the select column: makes the line current.
+- Button in the `select` column: makes the row current.
 - String column: GtkText.
 You can edit a string in the field.

 The current line number (zero-based) is shown at the left of the tool bar.
 The file name is shown at the right of the write button.

-## Connect a GtkText instance and an item in the list
+## Connect a GtkText Instance and an Item in the List

 The second column (GtkColumnViewColumn) sets its factory property to GtkSignalListItemFactory.
 It uses three signals setup, bind and unbind.